ewoudb33/ewoudb33.github.io/_posts/2021-06-23-exploring-library-checkouts.md

 I will first explore the data by using SQL and try to answer the first question.
 For this occasion I used the sqldf package to be able to use SQL on dataframes in R.

-First, I looked at the top 5 rows of the checkouts dataset to get a feeling of the different columns and their values.
+First, I looked at the top 5 rows of the checkout dataset to get a feeling of the different columns and their values.

 ```ruby
 SELECT * FROM Library_checkouts LIMIT 5